-The “big data” problem is turning into a big battleground for vendors, and the skirmish at hand is to provide the functionality to store and analyze complex, voluminous types of data that businesses are hoping to
+The “big data” problem is turning into a big battleground for vendors, and the skirmish at hand is to provide the functionality to store and analyze complex, voluminous types of data that businesses are hoping to exploit.

 In the last few years, vendors have rolled out big data platforms and appliances to enhance warehousing and analytics programs for businesses.
 Some have integrated the popular Apache Hadoop, an open source data storage and processing system for massive data sets, into their offerings.
 Hadoop may be an answer for big data’s volume and velocity, two of three characteristics typically used to define the term, but the final characteristic, variety, is a tougher nut to crack, especially when it comes to analysis.

 “Sometimes when people talk about big data, they’re talking about truly large volumes of data, and that’s where things like Hadoop can help you,” said Yvonne Genovese, a business applications analyst at Stamford, Conn.-based Gartner Inc. “In most cases, when clients are looking at Web and social data, they’re not necessarily as concerned about the volume as they are about the type of data that’s coming across.